flutter/flutter/dev/snippets/README.md

 ![Code sample image](assets/code_sample.png)

-The code sample tool generates a block containing a description and example code.
-Here is an example of a code sample with a description:
+The code `sample` tool generates a block containing a description and example code.
+Here is an example of the code `sample` tool in use:

 ```dart
 /// {@tool sample}